 Most Experts Agree: If you do not stretch before working punching bag, you can get seriously injured especially if you are out of practice.
 So make sure to get your body warmed up.

-Very intense punching sessions should not be exceed 5 minutes.
+Very intense punching sessions should not exceed 5 minutes.

 Work on the bag only 3-4 times a week

-Work like a real fight: When you are working on a punching bag, consider it like a real fight.
-Don’t go will all you speed and efforts; otherwise, you’ll get tired very quickly.
-Instead throw some slower punches, then bring in some speed.
+Work as a real fighter: When you are working on a punching bag, consider it as a real fight.
+Don’t go will all your speed and effort; otherwise, you’ll get tired very quickly.
+Instead, throw some slower punches, then bring in some speed.

-Don’t throw yourself on the bag.
-Instead just throw punches on the bag, when you’re punching, maintain your balanced by keeping your feet planted on the ground.
+Don’t throw yourself in the bag.
+Instead, just throw punches on the bag, when you’re punching, maintain your balance by keeping your feet planted on the ground.

-By focusing on posture and balance, you can keep your body aligned during the workout, and that results in burning of more calories, better fitness, less injuries.
+By focusing on posture and balance, you can keep your body aligned during the workout, and that results in burning more calories, better fitness, and fewer injuries.

-Keep your wrist straight and your elbows tight.
-When punching the bage make sure you keep your wrists straight or you’ll get your wrist fractured.
-Also keep your elbows tight while punching, but do not tense them.
+Keep your wrist straight and your elbows tight: When punching the bag make sure you keep your wrists straight or you’ll get your wrist fractured.
+Also, keep your elbows tight while punching, but do not tense them.

 It takes time to increase your wrist and tendon strength.
 Never hit the bag at full force in the beginning.